| Synthesis Technology: FM and Wavetable

 played softly.
 Velocity splits, which utilize different sample segments for

+different note velocities, can be implemented to simulate this phenomena.
 Another very powerful technique is to implement a digital low-pass filter for

 each note with a cutoff frequency which varies as a function of the note